Nianyi-GSND-Projects/GSND-5130-GP2/Thesis/Thesis.typ

 	After the end of the play session, we send players a link to an online survey.
 	Refer to @table:survey-questions in the appendix for the survey questions.

-The survey begins with general questions to understand the participants' gaming backgrounds and preferences.
+The survey began with general questions to understand the participants' gaming backgrounds and preferences.

-We then will move to questions focused on their perceptions of different usability elements in the game, such as how easily they were able to navigate the game menus, how quickly they could find the information they needed on the screen, and what percentage of the interface elements they believe they understood.
+We then moved on to questions focusing on their perceptions of different usability elements in the game, such as how easily they were able to navigate the game menus, how quickly they could find the information they needed on the screen, and what percentage of the interface elements they believe they understood.

-To gain deeper insights, we will include more detailed questions, about specific graphical elements on the game screen.
-Participants will be asked to explain the meaning and usage of these elements to verify their understanding.
+To gain deeper insights, we included more detailed questions about specific graphical elements on the game screen.
+Participants were asked to explain the meaning and usage of these elements to verify their understanding.

-After all data is collected, we will analyze it by coding the player responses into categories.
-Then we will disscuss on each topic to see how they are reflected in the game and compare them to usability and design principles proposed by other researchers preliminarily.

 = Results

-After the survey data is collected, we applied qualitative method on it by analyzing the important information and coding them into key themes.
+We applied qualitative method on collected data by analyzing the important information and coding them into key themes.
 Below are the themes we've found in the data.

 #show quote: set text(style: "italic")